AdilAhmedunar/Internship_Project_on_Machine_Learning_Pipelines/README.md

 <h3>Feature Selection using Mutual Information (MI)</h3>
 <p>We computed mutual information between features and the target variable to identify top-ranked features for model training.</p>

 <p>After conducting comprehensive feature engineering, our dataset <code>comp_df</code> has undergone significant transformations.
 Initially containing 11 columns consisting of 3 categorical variables and 8 numerical variables, it has now expanded to encompass 32 columns while maintaining its original 4682 rows.
 All variables within <code>comp_df</code> have been converted to numerical format, making them suitable for analytical operations.
-Our DataFrame is ready to embark on the next phase of model construction with confidence.</p>
+Our data frame is ready to embark on the next phase of model construction with confidence.</p>
 </div>

 <div style="align: center;">
     <img src="FE.JPG ">
 </div>

-# Model Building {#model-building}
+# Model Building

 <div style="text-align: center;">
   <p align="justify">